 - Other document formats are available to view or download.

 Update 2023-08-22: Conversion of ATIS37 is ongoing, check out the status.

-I recently started a major project of performing OCR scanning of the documents for SFI AJS37 (parts 1, 2 and 3).
+In the beginning of 2020 I started a major project of performing OCR scanning of the documents for SFI AJS37 (parts 1 and 2).
 It is a lot of work and takes a long time, but will be very rewarding in the end.
 Truth be told, I actually enjoy the process.

 The main goal of this project is to make SFI AJS37 available for download in modern digital formats with wide compatibility.
 The source documents are PDF files containing photocopies of the paper originals.
 This in itself must have been a major undertaking.
 It gave us Viggen enthusiasts something truly unique to read and study in-depth.
 The disadvantage to these PDF documents is that the text cannot be copied or edited, as the pages are made up of images, not text.

 Therefore, I started my journey to convert the documents into various digital formats.
 These documents can be copied, edited, saved in other formats and can be adapted to your needs.
 Sharing with other enthusiasts is also encouraged.

 You can follow the creation progress here.